How to choose the best duvet: 10 things you need to know

 How to wash your scooms duvet:

-• Wash your scooms duvet every 6 to 12 months.
+- Wash your scooms duvet every 6 to 12 months.

-• Machine wash at 40° - you may need to take your duvet to the laundrette unless you have a large drum capacity machine.
+- Machine wash at 40° - you may need to take your duvet to the laundrette unless you have a large drum capacity machine.

-• Use non-bio (enzyme free) detergent - about a third of the usual amount.
+- Use non-bio (enzyme free) detergent - about a third of the usual amount.

 Dry thoroughly and tumble dry if necessary - make sure your duvet filling is completely dry before you place it in your duvet cover.

-How long should a duvet last?
+How to choose a duvet FAQs:

 Also in Duvet fillings